 Zoom is the ultimate solution for virtual meetings.

-I don't quite know how to describe Slack, but we can say it's IRC on steroids - you don't know what IRC is, don't worry, in another Internet era it was used for chatting - some dinosaurs still use it.
+I don't quite know how to describe Slack, but we can say it's IRC on steroids - if you don't know what IRC is, don't worry, in another Internet era it was used for chatting - some dinosaurs still use it or its evolved offspring Discord.

 Slack is an improved chat system that also integrates well with several tools.
 So it's like having a WhatsApp well organized and connected to different BOTS that notify you in your chat things like receiving an email, edit a document in some tool like Google Documents or even set up an alert system if a server in the cloud goes down or is offline.